 Glass absorbs heat from sunshine and loses heat by conduction.
 The amount of glass used in a window has the biggest effect on its thermal efficiency.

-If panels are sealed with a gas having lower thermal conductivity than air, such as argon, then energy efficiency gets even better
+If panels are sealed with a gas having lower thermal conductivity than air, such as argon, energy efficiency gets even better.

-Low-e or low-emissivity window glass coatings are a useful way to control solar heat, especially in double glazed units.
-The inner pane coating allows short wave radiation to shine in, while heat-carrying longwave radiation is reflected back into the room.
+Low-e or low-emissivity window glass coatings are useful for controlling solar heat, especially in double glazed units.
+The inner pane coating allows short wave radiation to shine in, while heat-carrying longwave radiation is reflected into the room.